Contract Disputes

 Grounds to dispute a contract

-The Higgs team will be able to advise on termination of a contract, whether you have claim for breach of contract or whether you have grounds to defend a claim.
+If you believe you have grounds to dispute a contract, it's best to take legal advice on the termination of the agreement, whether you have a claim for breach of contract or grounds to defend a claim.

 Remedies for breach of contract